 It takes an average of 28 days for a concrete pool to cure.
 During the first seven days, the pool will need watered 3-4 times a day to aid in the curing process.
 After the concrete has cured and been plastered, the pool will cure again while it is filled.
 It must remain full for the first 30 days.

 Waiting all that time for the pool to be ready can be a great learning experience, and will help you know how to better take care of and understand your concrete pool.

 How Concrete Pools Are Made

-These two materials then are really the same thing, it is just when the water is added.
-If the concrete comes in a cement truck, with the water already added, it is shotcrete.
-But if the water is added upon the time of installation, it is called gunite.
+Both gunite and shotcrete are concrete, which you apply by spraying.
+The ingredients are the same in both mixes.
+The difference is just when the water is added.
+If the concrete comes in a concrete mixer truck, already mixed with water, it’s shotcrete.
+If the water is added upon the time of the application, it’s shotcrete.

 Waiting Times: Concrete And Plaster

 After your concrete has been poured, it must be watered even though it is not a plant.
 Below is a great demonstration of watering the concrete.

 The reason this is done is to slow the curing process down.
 Slowing it down helps to prevent cracks in the concrete, keeps the concrete glued to the steel reinforcements, and prevents shrinkage.

 While it may take time now to water your concrete, it is adding to the life of the specific pour and is critical to the process.
 This can be done daily just with a hose, a mister with a timer, or even a sprinkler.